xiangzhang1-trash/gpt_sensor_recommend/README.md

 Since GPT-4 costs $0.03/1k tokens, and each request sends the full sensor documentation with it (easily overloading the 8k token limit), the costs should run at around $0.25/request.

 To customize the sensor types and documentation, edit `sensors.json`.
 To change the prompts, edit `app.js`.
-To change the location of the Node.js serveer, edit `scripts.js`.
+To change the location of the Node.js server, edit `scripts.js`.